Additional resources for getting further with R

 collection of many useful packages.
 The easiest way is to use the the

 Packages tab -> Install in the lower right panel of RStudio.
-Most
+You can

 2. Websites and books